dkrolikowski/dkrolikowski.github.io/research.md

 ## Outer architectures of young planetary systems

-I am also using the HPF data featured in the Helium triplet project to search for outer giant planets in these systems with known inner transiting planets using HPF precision RVs.
+I am also using my HPF data sets to search for outer giant planets in young systems with known short-period transiting planets using HPF RVs.

 Mapping the outer orbital architectures of these systems is a crucial constraint on the formation pathways of planetary systems, including the mechanisms behind orbital migration.
 The connection between inner and outer planets as a function of age, particularly in the first billion years when systems are most rapidly evolving, could elucidate the role of planet-planet scattering in the dynamical history of planetary systems.
 Finding young planets is difficult due to their intrinsic stellar activity-driven noise and challenges in measuring stellar ages.
 However, K2 and TESS have found dozens of young transiting planets using their high precision photometry, and leveraging membership in young clusters and associations to have a good grasp of the system's age.